 A proper weekly grading routine will save you from the hassle of doing a lot of work when it is just way too out of shape, a lengthy lawn can be a nightmare to get back into shape.
 My advice is to do some diligent grading whenever you feel the need.

-Most people prefer to grade their lawn in the spring or fall.
+Most people prefer to grade their lawns in the spring or fall.
 The thing is that lawn grading can also be most affected due to the weather conditions in your area.
 Spring and fall seasons are less humid and warmer.
-This weather is perfect to grade lawn and maintaining it in the best shape possible.
+This weather is perfect to grade lawn and maintain it in the best shape possible.

 What Things You Will Need For Lawn Grading?